-Target: net.datenwerke.rs.fileserver.service.fileserver.genrights.FileServerManagerAdminW
+Target: net.datenwerke.rs.fileserver.service.fileserver.genrights.FileServerManagerAdminV

 Datasinks.
 The datasinks generic right controls the access to the datasinks tree in the Admin module.
-Reading right is queried.
+Reading right is queried for this section to be visible in the Admin module.
 The actually granted access rights to single datasinks will be controlled by object rights.